Lake Hefner

-It is named after Robert A. Hefner, who served as mayor of Oklahoma City from April 11, 1939 to April 8, 1947, but was originally named the "Bluff Creek Reservoir."
+It is named after Robert A. Hefner, who served as mayor of Oklahoma City from April 11, 1939, to April 8, 1947, but was originally named the "Bluff Creek Reservoir."
 It also serves as a major recreational destination, as it is surrounded by 9.5 mi of multi-use (bicycle, skating and pedestrian) trails.
+Stanley Draper was influential in securing the funding to develop the lake.